omariusthefirst/ADS_599_Final/README.md

 ## Performance metric
 Performance will be evaluated according to the area under the receiver operating characteristic curve (ROC AUC) for each of the two target variables.
-The mean of these two scores will be the overall score.
+The mean of the f1-scores will be the overall score.
 A higher value indicates stronger performance.

 In Python, you can calculate this using sklearn.metrics.roc_auc_score